 A building or structure lacking sufficient automobile parking space in connection therewith as required by this Zoning Ordinance may be altered or enlarged, provided additional automobile parking space is supplied to meet the requirements of this Zoning Ordinance for such alterations or enlargements.

-No nonconforming building or structure shall be moved, in whole or in part, to any other location on the lot, unless every portion of such building or structure is made to conform to all the regulations of the zone in which it will be is located.
+No nonconforming building or structure shall be moved, in whole or in part, to any other location on the lot, unless every portion of such building or structure is made to conform to all the regulations of the zone in which it will be located.

 12.60.030 Nonconforming Buildings: Abandonment By Non-Use